The Book of Knight

 “Haha, dude, don’t worry about it.
 Bones has been hustlin' niggas on the block since he could shuffle a deck of cards,” JJ says with a knowing smile that's been painted too high on his face since he heard I lost my next three days of milks and two desserts.

 “K, let’s do it.
-You gotta tell me what this 6-4 strategy is though — somehow, we lost the game because we bid 4 but got 8?
+You have to tell me what this 6-4 strategy is though — somehow, we lost the game because we bid four but got eight?
 So, we lost?”
 The rule seemed made up on the spot, but I could not challenge it because I'm just too new.

 “Oh yeah, six-four hands can be annoying.
 You can’t get double the score you bid or that’s literally game over.
 Not just the round, the game.
 Also, you can’t get all 13 books or that’s game over too.
 Here, let’s go over some strategies.
 Get the cards out of my box.
 Yeah, right there in the front.”

 It's one in the morning; we've been going over strategy, playing two-person spades, and choppin' it up (chatting) for hours.
 Time as I know it is starting to bend and warp.
 Every day is the same color, every hour just a different shade of grey.
 I feel my cell phone vibrate on my leg from a text coming in, but when I instinctively reach down to grab it, I just feel my scratchy dark blue uniform with no pockets.
-Oh, that’s right — I don’t have a cell phone and that vibration I felt was just in my mind.
+Oh, that’s right — I don’t have a cell phone.

 Another strange sensation occurs at night when we are racked in our cells for the evening and the main lights are off, leaving a dimly lit empty space.
-In each cell, the lights remain permanently on, illuminating the interior and leaving no action unseen.
+In each cell, the lights remain permanently on, illuminating the interior and leaving almost no action unseen.
 As I peer out into the section, I can partially glimpse into several cells.
 In a few of them, someone is standing at their door looking out, just like me.
 How’s that one song go again?
-We’re all just bricks in the fall?
-Damn, I miss music so much.
+All in all, we're all just bricks in the wall?
+I can hear the tune in my head, reminding me of how much I miss music.

-The guard in the section is walking the rounds, making sure the sleeping ones are not too comfortable.
-Some follow the strict rule of no blankets over our heads, even though it’s freezing.
+From my cell door I watch the guard in the section is walk the rounds, making sure sleeping inmates are not too comfortable.
+Some follow the strict rule of no blankets over our heads at night, even though it’s freezing.
 They bang on the window and flash a light as bright as the sun on us until we acknowledge them and uncover our head.

-Our cells are the standard 8x10.
-There is a metal corner table with a permanent metal stool in the back of the cell and the toilet-sink in the other back corner.
-A metal bunk bed is built into the wall from the front of the cell to about a foot away from the toilet.
-That leaves about a 6-foot walking space to pace back and forth from the metal stool to the cell door.
+My bedroom is my living room, is my office, is my kitchen, is my bathroom.
+My house is the standard 8x10 cell, with a metal table and stool in one corner and a toilet-sink in the other.
+A metal bunk bed holding a flimsy half inch mattress is built into the wall from the front of the cell to about a foot away from the toilet.
+That leaves a six-foot walking space to pace back and forth from the metal stool to the cell door.

-It’s day and night.
-Back and forth, back and forth, pacing the same space.
-Foot after foot, mile after mile, minute after minute, day after day after day after MOTHER FUCKING GOD DAMN DAY.
+It’s day and night, back and forth, pacing the same space.
+Foot after foot, minute after minute, mile after mile, day after day after day after MOTHER FUCKING GOD DAMN DAY.

 I’ve started playing around with different types of postures to adopt while pacing, and I’ve got my favorite now.
 Hands clasped behind me, straight back, and a slow, deliberate step.
 Like I’m a gentleman just going for a stroll.
-The character I imagine myself to be comes easily and I interject a British accent into the conversation out of nowhere and say something like, “Ah, I see, good sir,” with a pretentious and fake gaudy tone.
+The character I imagine myself to be comes easily, interjecting a British accent into the conversation out of nowhere and say something like, “Ah, I see good sir,” with a pretentious and fake gaudy tone.

-I'm surrounded by a bunch of characters most people only read about in books or see in movies.
-And that’s where I can see I’m just like anyone else here.
+I'm surrounded by a bunch of characters you read about in books or see on the news, and that’s where I realize I’m just like everyone else here.

 I’m just another character in a story I don't understand.